-First Trimester: Three or less 2's, with the rest 3's and 4's on Report Card in ALL areas of Habits of Success and NO demerits or office referrals.
+First Trimester: Three or fewer 2s, with the rest 3s and 4s on the Report Card in ALL areas of Habits of Success and NO demerits or office referrals.

-Second and Third Trimesters: ALL 3's and 4's on the Report Card in ALL areas of Habits of Success and NO demerits or office referrals.
+Second and Third Trimesters: ALL 3s and 4s on the Report Card in ALL areas of Habits of Success and NO demerits or office referrals.